-Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.
+Pain management doctor Leon Reyfman of Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.
+Our Brooklyn physical therapy specialists are among the best in the region.

 Transcutaneous Electrical Nerve Stimulation (TENS) is a safe and none – invasive treatment method for pain widely available all over the world, no matter if the pain is acute or chronic.